A minimum of a 2:1 honours degree, or international equivalent, in:

-Your research project comprises the major element of the course.
-This project will involve 24 weeks of research in an area of toxicology under the supervision of an expert academic researcher in the field.
+Your 24-week research project comprises the major element of the course.
+You'll receive supervision from an expert academic researcher in the field.

 Information for international students

-To study this course you need to meet the following English Language requirements: Direct Entry: IELTS 6.5 overall (with a minimum of 6.5 in all other sub-skills).
-Pre-sessional English Language courses are not accepted as an alternative entry to this course.
+English Language requirements: Direct Entry: IELTS 6.5 overall (with a minimum of 6.5 in all other sub-skills).